martinhammer/spotify-web-api-auth-examples-in-docker/implicit_grant/README.md

 4. Note down the "Client ID" value.
 5. Click Edit Settings and enter the "Redirect URI" parameter as http://localhost:8888/index.html.
 6. Edit the Dockerfile and replace the values of CLIENT_ID and REDIRECT_URI parameters with the above values.
-7. Change directory to whereever you have placed the Dokcerfile, and build the Docker image and run, e.g.
+7. Change directory to whereever you have placed the Dockerfile, and build the Docker image and run, e.g.

 ```
 docker build -t spotify-example-implicit-grant .